 "Oh, teenage boys, you just never know how much they’ll eat!”
-Joann says to herself in a thick Wisconsin accent as she stirs her giant mixing bowl of ingredients and starts rolling the dough into balls.
+Joann says to herself in a thick Wisconsin accent as she stirs her giant mixing bowl of ingredients and starts rolling the mixture into balls.

-In true midwestern practicality, she made them no-bake, because, oh gosh, who has time to deal with 14 dozen cookies coming in and out of the oven?
+Of course she made them no-bake, because, oh gosh, who has time to deal with 14 dozen cookies coming in and out of the oven?

 The buckeye tradition runs deep in my family.

 And no, I am NOT talking about Ohio State.
 My family is Iowa and Illinois bred and has a healthy dislike for those red and white uniforms that trot onto the field ready to crush the dreams of all the other Big Ten teams each fall.